sanducanxue/coins-docs.github.io/docs/rest-api.md

 ### Request Parameters

 - Email address should be encoded. e.g. test@gmail.com should be encoded into test%40gmail.com
-- Email address should be in lower case.